East Germany–United States relations: Prisoner exchanges

-In August 1977, Alan Van Norman, a twenty-year-old college student who had been arrested by East German authorities as he was trying to help a family escape to West Germany.
-East German lawyer, Wolfgang Vogel, help secure the release in negotiating for the counter release of Robert Thompson, a former U.S. Air Force clerk who confessed in 1965 to passing hundreds of photos of secret documents to the Soviet Union since 1957 while he was based in West Berlin, at the Office of Special Investigation at Tempelhof Air Base.
-He served there from December 1952 to December 1958.
-Congressman Benjamin Gilman and Israeli member of parliament, Shabtai Kalmanowitz, led the negotiations of the exchange and as a prelude to Thompson and Norman's, Miron Marcus, a 24‐year‐old Israeli businessman was released by People's Republic of Mozambique.
-Marcus had been held for nineteen months after his private plane was forced down on a flight from Rhodesia to his home in South Africa.
+In August 1977, Alan Van Norman, a 20-year-old college student, had been arrested by East German authorities as he was trying to help a family escape to West Germany.
+An East German lawyer, Wolfgang Vogel, helped secure Van Norman's release after negotiating for the U.S. release of Robert Thompson, a former U.S. Air Force clerk.
+In 1965, Thompson had confessed to having passed hundreds of photos of secret documents to the Soviet Union since 1957 while he was based in West Berlin, at the Office of Special Investigation at Tempelhof Air Base.
+Thompson had served in West Germany from December 1952 to December 1958.

+U.S. Congressman Benjamin Gilman and an Israeli member of parliament, Shabtai Kalmanowitz, led the negotiations of the exchange and as a prelude to the release of Thompson and Norman, as well as Miron Marcus, a 24‐year‐old Israeli businessman, by the People's Republic of Mozambique.
+Marcus had been held in Mozambique for nineteen months after his private plane was forced down on a flight from Rhodesia to his home in South Africa.
 Marcus was released in April.
 On May 1, 1978, Norman was released by the East Germans as was Thompson.
-The exchange had taken place behind closed doors at the U.S. Embassy to East Germany.
+The exchange had taken place behind closed doors at the U.S. Embassy in East Germany.

-In February 1986, Congressman Benjamin Gilman and then-Secretary of State George Shultz were involved in negotiating the release of Soviet-dissident Natan Sharansky who in 1977 was arrested for spying on behalf of the United States and sentenced to thirteen years of forced labor in 1978.
-Negotiations for his release was discussed between Gilman and Erich Honecker during the former's visit in January as part of a Congressional delegation.
+In February 1986, Congressman Gilman and then-Secretary of State George Shultz were involved in negotiating the release of Soviet dissident Natan Sharansky who had been arrested in 1975 for spying on behalf of the United States and sentenced to 13 years of forced labor in 1978.
+Negotiations for his release were discussed between Gilman and Erich Honecker during the former's visit in January as part of a Congressional delegation.
 Wolfgang Vogel help negotiate Sharansky's release on February 11 along with spies Czech citizen Jaroslav Javorský and West German citizens Wolf-Georg Frohn, and Dietrich Nistroy were exchanged for Czech spies Karl Koecher and Hana Koecher held in the United States, Soviet spy Yevgeni Zemlyakov, Polish spy Marian Zacharski, and East German spy Detlef Scharfenorth (the latter three held in West Germany).
 The men were released in two stages, with Sharansky freed first then whisked away, accompanied by the United States Ambassador to West Germany, Richard Burt.
 The exchange took place on the Glienicke Bridge between West Berlin and East Germany, which had been used before for this purpose.